menu

 In addition to the primary domain name (the one to be associated with the firm’s website and used in e-mail addresses), a firm may wish to register other “.com” names, especially if there is more than one way to spell the name of one of the partners included in the primary domain name.

 Law firms will typically want to register their primary domain name for a period of at least five to ten years.
-Non-primary domain names can be done for a lesser time period if desired, especially if the firm’s name may change with the addition of new partners.
-If these other domains were to inadvertently lapse, it won’t be as critical as if the primary domain name lapses
+Non-primary attorney domain names can be done for a lesser time period if desired, especially if the firm’s name may change with the addition of new partners.
+If these other domains inadvertently lapse, it wouldn’t be as critical as if the primary domain name lapses.